 Puck Prep

-Puck preparation or “puck prep”, just suggests what you do to the ground coffee in the basket after grinding and before pulling the shot.
+Puck preparation or “puck prep”, just indicates what you do to the ground coffee in the basket after grinding and before pulling the shot.
 If your only puck prep is tamping, you’re leaving yourself open to channelling.

-OK, it might not look as nice as some of the other ones you can get, and to be fair the handle part is flimsy plastic so it may turn out to be false economy, but there are plenty of WDT tools you can buy online from about fifteen quid and up.
+OK, it might not look as nice as some of the other ones you can get, and to be fair the handle part is flimsy plastic so it may turn out to be false economy, nevertheless there are plenty of WDT tools you can buy online from about fifteen quid and up.

 If you watch my video below from where I’ve set it to play, you’ll see me doing this.